shagbag913/scripts/README.md

 ### **buildid**
 This script just grabs the build id and release key from the system.img in the factory image.
-To use it all you need to put the script in the same directory as the system.img from the factory image, then simply type `./buildid` in the terminal.
+To use it, put the script in the same directory as the system.img from the factory image, then simply type `./buildid` in the terminal.
 It will ask you for the superuser password, this is because it has to mount the system.img to access what is inside of it.